Val is a life-long practically oriented student of effective emotional and attitudinal responses to the many challenges of life.

 No Words Can Express Divine Joy

 I don't want to insult your intelligence by "spelling it out for you", folks, but -- you will feel so "good" that in this body of yours it's impossible to duplicate that feeling even with the strongest drugs imaginable.
-Except that you won't know that the feeling is so good, since no opposite feelings will exist to compare it to.
+Except that you won't "know" that the feeling is so good, you will just feel it, since no opposite feelings will exist to compare it with.

 When I first succeeded to make that meditative trip to the depths of my essence without falling asleep in the process, I got startled out of it with a fear that I had died.
 I could not feel being attached to my body, nothing was left of my familiar sense of identity, and I was merely a pure consciousness, or better say it -- an altered state of it.